javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

 The latest draft is at <https://tc39.es/ecma262/>.

-To read about new bleeding-edge features, that are "almost standard", see proposals at <https://github.com/tc39/proposals>.
+To read about new bleeding-edge features, including those that are "almost standard" (so-called "stage 3"), see proposals at <https://github.com/tc39/proposals>.

 Also, if you're in developing for the browser, then there are other specs covered in the [second part](info:browser-environment) of the tutorial.